The needles are sterile, for one use and come in a sterilized package. After every use, they are immediately discarded.

 The needles used in acupuncture are semiflexible and extremely thin.
 Reaction varies from person to person, but for the most part the needles do not hurt.
 On average, the needles are only inserted half an inch deep.

-You should prepare a detailed medical history.
-This would include your current and your past medications.
-Avoid caffeinated foods and beverages for at least several hours before treatment because it may change the way we interpret your pulses, therefore changing your Chinese medical assessment results.
-As always, drink plenty of water and avoid wearing constrictive garments.
+Avoid caffeinated foods and beverages for at least several hours before treatment.
+It may change the way we interpret your pulses, therefore changing your Chinese medical assessment results.

 Simply– Acupuncture is very effective at alleviating the discomfort of many maladies.
 Check out these patient testimonials